 Payment to collecting societies negates the need for governments to negotiate directly with individual copyright owners.
 In addition, the collecting society bears the administrative burden of identifying copyright owners and the distribution of remuneration.

-The State Government has, or has had, dealings with three collecting societies:
+The South Australian government has, or has had, dealings with three collecting societies: